-When a safety standard is discussed in the committees of the IAEA, the BMUB may have an influence.
+When a safety standard is discussed in the committees of the IAEA, the BMU may have an influence.
 Involvement of third parties is possible in particular by participating in technical meetings and during the comment process of the Member States.

 In the early phase of drafting a safety standard, the IAEA invites experts to technical meetings and consultants’ meetings where first drafts are prepared.
-The BMUB sends experts from Germany to the IAEA particularly for technical meetings whenever possible.
+The BMU sends experts from Germany to the IAEA particularly for technical meetings whenever possible.

-The BMUB informs about new drafts via the Federal Gazette and e-mail.
+The BMU informs about new drafts via the Federal Gazette and e-mail.
 A list of safety standards currently posted for official comment by Member States is available on the IAEA’s website under: http://www-ns.iaea.org/standards/documents/draft-ms-posted.asp.
 There, the drafts can also be downloaded.

 The work programmes and cooperation at the IAEA should be made use of

 - in order to establish international safety requirements and safety practices at a high level, and

 - to implement international developments, experiences and practices for further developing national regulatory practices according to the state of the art in science and technology.

 For German participation, the following criteria are applied:

 - Is such a standard required (for whom) and is the draft appropriate?

 - Does the draft meet the high requirements to be met regarding the safety of nuclear facilities and also regarding the safety when using ionising radiation in medicine and industry?